libremfg/rhize-docs/content/how-to/bpmn/orchestration-overview.md

     parent: howto-bpmn
 ---

-Rhize's {{< abbr "BPMN" >}} engine and UI provides a way to coordinate complex tasks and exchange messages between the Rhize platform and your internal services.
+Rhize's BPMN engine and UI provides a way to coordinate complex tasks and exchange messages between the Rhize platform and your internal services.
-For example, you can use BPMN to coordinate messages between disparate systems, create alerts and events, and transform incoming work orders into their ISA-95 representation and store them in their Rhize DB.
+For example, you can use BPMN to coordinate messages between services, create alerts and events, transform incoming work orders into their ISA-95 representation, and store them in their Rhize DB.

 Each workflow is configured through the same high-level process:
-1. Set a start condition that initates the workflow.
-This condition may be a value from a data source or MQTT mesage, a scheduled timer, or a button pressed in frontend app.
+1. Set a start condition that initiates the workflow.
+This condition may be a value from a data source or MQTT message, a scheduled timer, or a button pressed in frontend app.
-1. Create logic to evaluate and transform data, send messages, and make calls to the Rhize DB and remote APIs.
+1. Create logic to evaluate and transform data, send messages, and call the Rhize DB and remote APIs.
 1. Create end conditions to handle errors, validate data, and send messages.

 This overview provides some high-level discussion of how Rhize's BPMN engine works with data and services and how to create triggers.